The Tramways of

 In San Luis Potosí state there was also a gasoline-powered tramway in Ciudad de Valles and there were animal-powered tramways in Cerritos, Guerrero, Jesus María, Matehuala, Santa María del Río and Villa de Reyes.
 The mule-drawn railway that transported workers around the mining region of Real de Catorce was later electrified.

-I am grateful to Padre Rafael Montejano y Aquiñaga, author and historian at the Archivo Histórico del Estado de San Luis Potosí and the Universidad Autónoma de San Luis Potosí, for supplying the extremely rare photographs reproduced on this page.
-Information on tramcar orders was kindly provided by Harold E. Cox of Pennsylvania and the late J. H. Price of Peterborough, England.
+I wish to express my appreciation to Padre Rafael Montejano y Aquiñaga, author and historian at the Archivo Histórico del Estado de San Luis Potosí and the Universidad Autónoma de San Luis Potosí, for the extremely rare photographs reproduced on this page.
+I wish to express my thanks also to Juan Viladrosa and Roberto Ruelas-Gómez and his father for the excellent postcard views, pages from the Castro Prieto book, and other valuable information that they provided.
+Statistics on tramcar orders were kindly supplied by Harold E. Cox of Pennsylvania and the late J. H. Price of Peterborough, England.

 return to